NCAS-CMS/um-training/practicals/source/fcm-tutorial.rst

 You can see your branch from within the MOSRS Trac (https://code.metoffice.gov.uk/trac/um): Click on :guilabel:`Browse Source` on the Trac menu bar and then navigate through :guilabel:`main --> branches --> dev--> [userid]`

-Your branch will also appear in the UM repository mirror held on PUMA (within 5 minutes)
+Your branch will also appear in the UM repository mirror held on PUMA2 (within 5 minutes)

 Making changes to a working copy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^